Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

-As you paint, push a little these changes, exaggerate slightly the shifts in value and temperature in order to render depth effectively.s
+As you paint, push these changes a little, and exaggerate the shifts in value and temperature slightly in order to render depth effectively.

 It’s only through the direct study of these different conditions outdoors that artists will become proficient and successful in capturing them.

 Outdoor painting is challenging to say the least, but remember that it's more about the process than the finished product.
 Don't expect to go home with the masterpiece of your life.
 Take it as a learning experience and an opportunity to make some good studies to be used as a reference for some studio paintings.
 This mentality will make the first few times you paint outdoors much more enjoyable!